jaume27/ConwaysGameOfLife/README.md

 ## How to execute the code

-TO xecute the code you have to copilit and the download some examples, then you put...
+First you have to compile the code in the terminal (I use g++) Then you have to execute the file *.x giving them a *.txt with the examples of living cells

 ```
 g++ Conways_GameOfLife.cc -o Conways_GameOfLife.x